NYPL-discovery/nypl-creator-lsp/README.md

 ## Unit Testing

-While we don't expect a complete suite of unit tests given the time limit, we do expect a minimal set of basic tests for your application.
-While the setup for the following two test runners is opinionated, you only need to worry about writing the tests and not make configuration to get `jest` or `mocha` to run.
+We don't expect you to fully code a test suite in the given time limit, but it is important for us to see that you have put some thought into testing.
+Please describe (e.g. in comments) what a complete test suite would include and how it would be organized.

-We provide both `jest` and `mocha` as test runners in this application and you can choose either to write unit tests in.
-If you prefer something else, please install, configure, and use it.
+We provide both `jest` and `mocha` as test runners in this application if you want to use either one.
+If you prefer something else, please explain your choice.

 ### Jest/React Testing Library